RugbyClubRanks/rugbyclubranks.github.io/projections/2026-04-02-USONNevers_V_Beziers.md

 layout: page
 title: USON Nevers V Beziers on 2026/04/02
 date: 2026-04-02
-categories: "Pro D2 25/26" match review
+categories: rugby "Pro D2 25/26" match review
 ---
 # USON Nevers V Beziers on 2026/04/02

 # Club Level Predictions

 The first set of predictions treats a club as the smallest object, as the club develops its members, organizes a gameplan, and deploys its players as needed for each match.
-This club model is currently predicting USON Nevers to win by 2.92.
+This club model is currently predicting USON Nevers to win by 2.71.

 Our Over/Under is 46.5 - and combined with the spread above, we have a predicted scoreline of 25 to 22